AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/get-started-resource-planner.md

 * You have the correct access to budget resources.

-  For information about the access needed to budget resources, see the article [Access needed to budget resources](../../resource-mgmt/resource-planning/access-needed-to-budget-resources.md).
+  For information about the access needed to budget resources, see the article [Access needed to budget resources in Adobe Workfront](../../resource-mgmt/resource-planning/access-needed-to-budget-resources.md).

 * Users who are assigned to tasks are added to the resource pools associated with the project.

-  For information about adding users to resource pools, see [Associate resource pools with users in Adobe Workfront](../../resource-mgmt/resource-planning/resource-pools/associate-resource-pools-with-users.md).
+  For information about adding users to resource pools, see [Associate resource pools with users](../../resource-mgmt/resource-planning/resource-pools/associate-resource-pools-with-users.md).

   >[!NOTE]
   >